-The Alembic exporter shares most export options with the other formats, see general export options for details.
+The Alembic exporter shares most export options with the other formats.
+See the general export options for details.
 The only exception is the file name.
-As Alembic efficiently handles large files (multi GB), the exporter will always write a single file per run.
+Because of the way Alembic handles large files (multi GB), the exporter writes a single file per run.

-Alembic node hierarchy created by CityEngine
+CityEngine Alembic node hierarchy